 Understand the Product

 Before looking for bugs, your first task as a tester is to take a few minutes to understand the product you are testing and the test instructions.
-For example: a webshop that sells different types of clothes does not work the same way as the website that sells packages via subscription for a specific product, there are different processes involved.
-Take a general look around and then you can start searching for bugs.
+For example, a webshop that sells different types of clothes does not work the same way as a website that sells packages via subscription for a specific product; other processes are involved.
+Look around, and then you can start searching for bugs.

 The Main Process